alejo8591/companylab/README.md

 companylab
 ==========

-company lab is an application for corporate site, example
+companylab is a basic application for corporate site, example